Byron/google-apis-rs/gen/pubsub1_beta2-cli/README.md

 # Usage

-This documentation was generated from the *pubsub* API at revision *20161122*.
+This documentation was generated from the *Pubsub* API at revision *20170502*.
 The CLI is at version *1.0.4*.

 ```bash
 pubsub1-beta2 [options]